The California Dental Transformation Initiative

 College of Dental Medicine’s (CDM) Participation

-The California Northstate University College of Dental Medicine’s (CDM) Office of Research and Community Engagement was contracted with 4 LDPPs to support the development of the Virtual Dental Home system of care (VDH) within five counties.
-This work included developing partnerships with county designated “Lead Agencies”, dental care providers, advocacy organizations, and community sites such as pre-schools, schools, WIC programs and other locations to foster a “bringing care to where people are” system of care.
+The California Northstate University College of Dental Medicine’s (CDM) Office of Research and Community Engagement contracted with 4 LDPPs to support the development of the Virtual Dental Home system of care (VDH) within five counties.
+This work included developing partnerships with county designated “Lead Agencies”, dental care providers, advocacy organizations, and community sites such as pre-schools, schools, WIC programs and other locations to foster a system of care that “brings care to where people are”.

 In both the VDH and ECOHA programs, CDM participated in and led aspects of system design, provider and community site training, and on-going technical assistance and support.

-In partnership with the counties where the LDPP VDH systems and the ECOHA programs were implemented and The Children’s Partnership a series of reports has been developed documenting the findings from these activities and recommendations.
-In addition, a report prepared by Children Now documents the results and recommendations from the complimentary work done in the LDPPs on Care Coordination.
+Also, in partnership with the counties where the LDPP VDH systems and the ECOHA programs were implemented and The Children’s Partnership a series of reports have been developed documenting the findings from these activities and recommendations.
+In addition, a report prepared by Children Now documents the results and recommendations from the complimentary work done by the LDPPs on Care Coordination.